pmdjdias/ua_infovis/SVG/README.md

 ## _fill_ and _stroke_

-Save the excerpt below in a `html` file and load it.
+Save the code below in a `html` file and load it.

 ``` html